 We recommend at least four hours' class time per week in order to ensure steady progress.
 Class hours are agreed upon by the student and the academy according to Academy and student timetables.

 For students studying Spanish, the Academy offers preparation classes for the DELE examination (an international certificate issued by the Instituto Cervantes).
-For learning for English, preparation classes can be given for Cambridge and other official examinations.
+For learning for English, preparation classes can be given for Cambridge and other official examinations (Cambridge Preliminary, First, Advanced etc.).